-Accesses completed files from assigned territory and completes the initial review of the application.
-Quotas to be read per day will be assigned on an as needed basis, depending on the number of applications received
+Pulls completed files from assigned territory and completes the initial review of the application.
+Quotas to be read per day will be assigned on an as-needed basis, depending on the number of applications received

 Participates in admissions committee meetings to finalize admitted students from both Early Action and Regular Deadline pools